Acquire BPO

-Acquire Intelligence (formerly Acquire BPO) is a business transformation company that provides global business process outsourcing (BPO) and AI consulting services.
-Its approach is based on the “Automate, Eliminate, Reallocate” framework, which combines process improvement, automation, and outsourcing strategies.
+Acquire Intelligence (formerly Acquire BPO) is a business transformation company and a leading global provider of business process outsourcing (BPO) and AI consulting services.
+Their transformation approach is built around the Automate, Eliminate, Reallocate framework, which blends process improvement, automation, and global outsourcing.

 History

 Formation

 Registered initially as Acquire Asia Pacific, the business was founded by two entrepreneurs with a background in contact centre outsourcing, Max Tennant and Jonathan (Jono) Smith.
 Jono had been living in the Philippines for several years, setting up contact centres for US companies.
 Together they identified the opportunity for Australian companies to operate from the Philippines, a new concept in the Australian market.

 Acquire was initially focused on providing consulting services to Australian companies to help them navigate the complexities of outsourcing to the Philippines and provide knowledgeable consultants on the ground to ensure that work was delivered to a high standard.
 Acquire's first customer was APPT, an Australian Telco, followed by several other brands like Ingram Micro, AEGON Insurance, St George and Dodo, a budget ISP.

 In September 2006 Max and Jono partnered with Larry Kestelman, the owner of Dodo to provide full-service outsourcing initially to Dodo, with a plan to expand to other customers after.
 Max and Jono later sold their interests in Acquire 25 October 2007, but are recognised by the industry as setting the foundation of what the company is today.